ballerina-platform/module-ballerina-oauth2/oauth2-ballerina/Module.md

 ### Client OAuth2 Provider

 Represents the client OAuth2 provider, which is used to generate OAuth2 access tokens using the configured OAuth2 authorization server configurations.
-This supports the client credentials grant type, password grant type, and the refresh token grant type.
+This supports the client credentials grant type, password grant type, and refresh token grant type.